CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

  - Each of your companies may do one of the following:
       - Stay at its current site.
       - Play another site (face down) that can be moved to (i.e., reached) directly from the company’s current site.
 This is the company’s new site card.
       - _Standard Rules Only:_ Play a new site card and a series of up to four specific regions that connect the current site with the new site.
-(See pages 54-56.)
+(See [pages 54-56](/rules-archive/the-wizards-unlimited#region-movement).)

 ### Long-event Phase

 First, remove all of your resource long-events already in play.

 Then, play any new resource long-event cards.

 Finally, remove all of your opponent’s hazard long-events.

 ### Movement/Hazard Phase

 Follow this procedure for each of your companies.
 You decide which of your companies goes first, second, etc.:

  1. If the company has a face down site card (i.e., its new site card), turn it over.
-Your company’s current site becomes its site of origin.
+Your company’s current site becomes its _site of origin_.
  2. If the company is not moving, no cards are drawn.
-If the company is moving to a non-haven site, you may draw up to the number of cards indicated by the site that it is moving to (at least one card must be drawn); your opponent does the same.
-If the company is moving to a haven site, you may draw up to the number of cards indicated by the site that it is moving from (at least one card must be raw); your opponent does the same.
+If the company is moving to a non-haven site, you _may_ draw up to the number of cards indicated by the site that it is _moving to_ (at least one card must be drawn); your opponent does the same.
+If the company is moving to a haven site, you _may_ draw up to the number of cards indicated by the site that it is _moving from_ (at least one card must be raw); your opponent does the same.
  3. Your opponent plays hazards on the company—each hazard is resolved as indicated in its text.
 These hazards are played and resolved one at a time and in some cases may not directly affect the company.
-A hazard may not be played if it targets a different company or a character in a different company.<br><br>If the company is not moving, hazard creatures may only be keyed to the company’s site of origin.
+A hazard may not be played if it targets a different company or a character in a different company.<br>If the company is not moving, hazard creatures may only be keyed to the company’s site of origin.
 Hazard creatures must be “keyed to” the moving company’s site path and/or new site.
-If a creature is keyed to more than one region type and/or site type that applies, your opponent decides which one is used.<br><br>The maximum number of hazards that may be played on a company during a given movement/hazard phase (i.e., the hazard limit) is equal to the size of the company or two, whichever is larger (Hobbits count half, round up).
+If a creature is keyed to more than one region type and/or site type that applies, your opponent decides which one is used.<br>The maximum number of hazards that may be played on a company during a given movement/hazard phase (i.e., the hazard limit) is equal to the size of the company _or_ two, whichever is larger (Hobbits count half, round up).
 The hazard limit is determined for each company at the beginning of the movement/hazard phase (e.g., it remains fixed).
  4. If the company has been required to return to its site of origin, return the new site card to the location deck (or discard if it is tapped) and proceed to step 6 (the site of origin becomes its current site).
 No additional hazards may be played on that company.
  5. Remove the company’s site of origin (i.e., the site the company came from).
 Discard the site card if it is tapped and not a Haven.
 Otherwise, return it to the location deck.
 At this point, the company is considered to have arrived at the new site (i.e., its new site becomes its site of origin). _Standard Rules Only:_ Return any region cards to the location deck.
  6. You must discard any cards in excess of eight in your hand; your opponent does the same for his hand.
 If you have fewer than eight cards, you must draw cards until your hand has eight cards; your opponent does the same for his hand.